Orca attacks

-Orcas (or killer whales) are large, powerful apex predators.
-In the wild, there have been no reliably verified fatal attacks on humans.
-In captivity, there have been several non-fatal and four fatal attacks on humans since the 1970s.
+Orcas are large, powerful aquatic apex predators.
+There have been incidents where orcas were perceived to attack humans in the wild, but such attacks are less common than those by captive orcas.
+In captivity, there have been several non-fatal and four fatal attacks on humans since the 1990s.
 Experts are divided as to whether the injuries and deaths were accidental or deliberate attempts to cause harm.

 Incidents with wild orcas

-There are a few recorded cases of wild orcas threatening humans.
-However, there have been no reliably verified fatalities.
+There are a few recorded cases of wild orcas "threatening" humans, but there have been no fatalities.